FrederickGeek8/freddy.us/_microposts/2026-04-13-trivial-outer-product.md

 \sum_{k = 1}^p \bm{a}_k^{\text{col}} \otimes [\bm{b}_k^{\text{row}}]^\top
 $$

 While this doesn't immediately tell you how to decompose a _single_ matrix into outer products, there is one simple trick we can use to apply that result.
 The trick is multiplying (on either side) the _identity matrix_.
-So, two answers to whatever weird riddle you've been given in this scenario are:
+So, for any $n$ by $m$ matrix $\mathbf{W}$, two answers to whatever weird riddle you've been given in this scenario are:

 $$
 \mathbf{W}\mathcal{I} =